abaez8031/Birdfeed/README.md

 On Wednesday, I would like to implement a high score tracker that is updated after each round of the game.

 I was able to implement collision detection by checking if the worm is at the same position on the canvas as a bird or a clock.
-If a bird or clock is intersecting with the worm, that bird or clock instance is removed from the array and either a point is added or 3 seconds are added to the timer.
+If a bird is intersecting with the worm one point is added to the score, a quack sound effect is played, and that bird flies off screen.
+If a clock is intersecting with the worm, that clock instance is removed from the array and 3 seconds are added to the timer.

 ```javascript
 checkWormShot(worm) {